ietf-wg-keytrans/draft-protocol/draft-ietf-keytrans-protocol.md

    the label does not exist.
 Otherwise, terminate the search successfully.

 The most important goal of this algorithm is correctly identifying the first log entry that contains the target label-version pair.
-The fundamental purpose for doing this is to make monitoring more efficient for the label owner.
+The purpose of doing this is to make monitoring more efficient for the label owner.
 If a label has a large number of versions, it can become prohibitively expensive for its owner to repeatedly check that every single version is represented correctly in